TABLE OF CONTENTS

 - 4 Is there a possibility of appeal against the measure?

 1 What are the different types of measures?

-Act III of 1952 on the Code of Civil Procedure provides for two types of legal measures to ensure the enforcement of a contested claim: interlocutory injunction and provisional enforcement, which provide protection before a final court decision is made.
-In addition to the above measures, precautionary measures as provided for by Act LIII of 1994 on Enforcement are also available.
+Act CXXX of 2016 on the Code of Civil Procedure provides for two types of legal measure to ensure the enforcement of a contested claim: interlocutory injunction and provisional enforcement, which provide protection before a final court decision is made.
+Precautionary measures as provided for by Act LIII of 1994 on Judicial Enforcement are also available.

 2 What are the conditions under which such measures may be issued?